Lyalpha/pympc/README.md

 >>> pympc.update_catalogue()
 ```

-by default two catalogues will be downloaded: the [`mpcorb`](https://www.minorplanetcenter.net/data) catalogue
+by default the catalogues downloaded will be the [`mpcorb`](https://www.minorplanetcenter.net/data) catalogue
-from the Minor Planet Center, and [`astorb`](https://asteroid.lowell.edu/main/astorb) from Lowell Observatory. this
+from the Minor Planet Center. [`astorb`](https://asteroid.lowell.edu/main/astorb) from Lowell Observatory may be
-behaviour can be changed using the `cat` argument.
+downloaded instead or as well. this behaviour can be changed using the `cat` argument.

-the Near Earth Asteroid catalogue will be downloaded and used to update the `mpcorb` entries based on the value of the
+the Near Earth Asteroid and Comets catalogues will be downloaded and used to update the `mpcorb` entries based on
- `include_nea` argument.
+the values of the `include_nea` and `include_comets` arguments (both default to `True`).

  it will create a csv file for each catalogue downloaded in the
  [xephem database format](http://www.clearskyinstitute.com/xephem/help/xephem.html#mozTocId468501).